Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Bad Tank Mates

-When selecting tank mates for your Red Claw Crabs, it is important to avoid species that could potentially become aggressive towards the crabs.
+When selecting tank mates for your Red Claw Crabs, it is important to avoid species that will become aggressive towards the crabs.
 The following are bad choices when it comes to keeping Red Claw Crabs

 These aquatic creatures should be avoided as they may bully or harm them.
 Small fish or slow-moving creatures are also not ideal companions due to the risk of aggression from the red claw crab itself.
 To ensure a stress-free environment where everyone can thrive together in harmony within an aquarium setting.
 Carefully research all potential inhabitants before adding any new creature into the mix!